jackpine/jackpine.github.com/_posts/2013-03-12-code-rescue.md

 "Oh.
 Right." he said.
 "We've just been moving so fast trying to meet this deadline that we haven't had the time to keep the test suite up-to-date."
-He assured me, "Once things settle down, we'll ahve time to go back and fix everythign up."
+He assured me, "Once things settle down, we'll have time to go back and fix everythign up."

-I was a bit speechless.
-I've worked on plenty of projects where there were no tests, or not very many tests, or really slow tests, or tests that sometimes fail.
-But I'd never seen a tests suite completely abandoned.
+I've worked on plenty of projects where there were no tests, or not very many tests, or really slow tests, or bad tests .
+But I'd never seen a test suite so completely abandoned.

 I was conflicted.
-My immediate instinct was to focus on getting that test suite fixed up.
+My instinct was to immediately get the test suite passing.
 If we were going to have 302 tests, then I wanted 302 passing tests.
 But on the other hand, I'd *just* been hired (like 30 minutes ago).
 My client hired me to build some features.
-I knew it would be a hard sell to tell my new client "Before I build the thing you hired me to build, I need to work on some invisibile thing that you don't know anythign about for a few days, *then* I can come back and work on the thing that you asked me to do.
+Not only would it be a hard sell to my new client - "Now, before I build the thing you hired me to build, I need to work on some invisibile thing that you don't know anythign about for a few days, *then* I can come back and work on the thing that you asked me to do.
 Cool?"
-Remember *BIG DEADLINE LOOMING*.
-I had to let go a little.
+But also, it wouldn't have been the right thing for the project.
+Remember *BIG REALWORLD DEADLINE LOOMING*.
+I needed to let go a little.

-But fear not, gentle tester, I'm not about to throw away everythign I've learned to love about testing.
-It really is a hugely important tool to my craft.
+But fear not, gentle tester, I'm not about to throw away everything we've learned to love about testing.

-My compromise: instead of spending days fixing every test, or completely abandoning testing and BDD, I spent 20 minutes pending every broken test.
+My compromise: instead of spending days fixing every test, or completely abandoning testing and BDD, I spent 20 minutes pasting this into every failing test:

+    pending "disabled as part of the great spec reboot of Feb 12.
+2013"

+So for those of you who don't speak [rspec](http://rspec.info), that effectively short circuits the test.
 That's right, I didn't even *read* them.
-If they were failing, mark them as pending.
+If they were failing, I just disabled them.

-    pending "pended as part of the great spec revamp of Feb 12.
-2013"

 This left me with:

   0 of 302 tests failed.
 22 passed.
 280 pending.

 OK.
 Not super inspiring.
+I just gave up on all those tests.
 I know.
 But I'm not a superhero.
+And *now* we were in a position to have a *meaningful regression suite*.
+What I mean is, now *a failing test meant something*.
+More importantly, it established the idea that *we were going to start respecting tests*.

+At least, in *my* mind it did.
+I will say that over the following weeks getting people to even *run* the tests, let alone write any, was an ongoing struggle.
+More than once I got an early morning call about something as basic as "people can't sign up".
+Lo and behold, run the test suite against the currently deployed branch and it failed.
+A wiser me would have invested in setting up CI to automatically run the tests for everybody, but, to my credit, I already felt like I was ruffling feathers with the amount of time I was spending "not doing development."

-And now we were in a position to have a *meaningful* regression suite.
-From there I tested all my new features and bug fixes.
-Unpending and fixing tests as I had chance to edit the code that affected them.
-Also, I spent about 30 minutes a day unpending and fixing the old test suite.
-A week later, I'd introduced some basic integration tests (via [cucumber](http://cukes.info/)) in response to some really egregious bugs being deployed into production.
+So the test suite gradually grew as I tested all my new features and bug fixes.
+I unpended specs as I had chance to edit the code that affected them.
+Also, whenever I had a few minutes of downtime, I would work my way through the neutered tests, bringing them back into relevent specifications.

-It acutally took quite a while before all the tests were unpended.
-But the ones that lingered as pending, tended to be less releveant tests, and served as good candidates for removal from the test suite.
+Upon receiving my second early morning phone call alerting me to a really egregious bugs ("People can't register!"), it became obvious that we could benefit from some integration testing.
+I'd introduced just a couple basic integration tests (via [cucumber](http://cukes.info/)), making sure that registration worked.

 I was part of a somewhat _ahem_ ragtag team on this projet.
 I think the most valuable thing I had to offer my teammates was not my